thu-coai/TransferAttack/README.md

 ### Searching code

 #### Data Construction
-We provide a script to construct searching data for GCG-Adaptive and Ours.
+We provide a script to construct search data for GCG-Adaptive and our method:
 ```shell
 cd scripts
 python construct_data.py
 ```

-#### Search Script
+#### Running the Search Script
-We adopt the attack framework of GCG attack, and add our method.
-Here's how to run the searching code:
+We build upon the GCG attack framework and integrate our method.
+Use the following commands to run the search:
 ```shell
 bash run_gjo.sh llama2
 bash run_gjo.sh llama3
 ```
 Remember to change the running config in `./scripts/configs`

-#### Post Process
+#### Post Processing
-We provide quick scripts to extract the adversarial prompt from log file and combine it with test questions and model chat template.
+We provide scripts to extract adversarial prompts from log files and combine them with test questions and model chat templates:
 ```shell
 python log_file_convert.py
 bash gcg_combine.py